Middle Passage: Uprisings

 Aboard ships, the captives were not always willing to follow orders.
 Sometimes they reacted in violence.
 Slave ships were designed and operated to try to prevent the slaves from revolting.
 Resistance among the slaves usually ended in failure and participants in the rebellion were punished severely.
 About one out of ten ships experienced some sort of rebellion.

 Ottobah Cugoano, who was enslaved and taken from Africa as a child, later described an uprising aboard the ship on which he was transported to the West Indies:

 When we found ourselves at last taken away, death was more preferable than life, and a plan was concerted amongst us, that we might burn and blow up the ship, and to perish all together in the flames.

 The number of rebels varied widely; often the uprisings would end with the death of a few slaves and crew.
 Surviving rebels were punished or executed as examples to the other slaves on board.

-A frequently cited legal case is the 1781 voyage of the British slave ship, called The Zong.
+A frequently cited legal case is the 1781 voyage of the British slave ship Zong.
 They took too many enslaved on a voyage to the New World in 1781.
 Overcrowding combined with malnutrition and disease killed several crew members and around 60 enslaved.
 Bad weather made the Zongs voyage slow and lack of drinking water became a concern.
 The crew decided to drown some slaves at sea, to conserve water and allow the owners to collect insurance for lost cargo.
-About 130 slaves were killed and some chose to kill themselves in defiance, by jumping into the water willingly.
+About 130 slaves were killed, and some chose to kill themselves in defiance by jumping into the water.
 The Zong incident became fuel for the abolitionist movement and a major court case, as the insurance company refused to compensate for the loss.